 Clients attend four to eight one- hour sessions of treatment each week.
 Frequency is dependent upon client needs.
 Individualized treatment plans are designed for each client targeting the specific area in need for remediation to improve oral and written language skills.
 Treatment is systematic in that it is organized in a logical order from easier to more difficult skills and explicit in that instruction is direct with feedback that is immediate and specific.
 A variety of books are utilized as platforms for specific treatments providing clients with authentic application of targeted goals addressed.

-Treatment: The Language and Literacy Clinic utilizes best practices to provide individualized reading instruction to children and adults by reading specialists within a positive and nurturing environment.
-Two approaches which establish the foundation of the reading program at the Baylor Language and Literacy Clinic are the Sequential English Education (SEE) method and the Association Method.
-SEE is a multisensory structured language approach to teaching reading, writing, and spelling which emphasizes the mastery of the code of the English language, the alphabetic principle, and the phonetic system.
+Reading Clinic Treatment The Language and Literacy Clinic utilizes best practices to provide individualized reading instruction to children and adults by reading specialists within a positive and nurturing environment.
+Multisensory Structured Language Education is the foundation of the reading program at the Baylor Language and Literacy Clinic.
+This explicit, systematic, and multisensory approach to teaching reading, writing, and spelling emphasizes the mastery of the code of the English language, the alphabetic principle, and the phonetic system.
 Reading interventions are cumulative, direct, and sequential.
 Eligible undergraduate students have the opportunity to receive instruction in specific language-based interventions, structured activities, and motivational tasks that incorporate the individual needs of each client.
 Training includes increasing knowledge and use of the necessary skills to use for decoding, encoding, and reading comprehension.